To comply with the new e-Privacy directive, we need to ask for your consent to set the cookies.

 The practice called fair dealing allows free use of copyright material employed to illustrate an idea or comment or give weight to an argument, in research or private study, without the need for permission, under the following conditions:

 Prose: A single extract under 400 words or several extracts from the same publication, each under 300 words and totalling under 800 words.
 Note below.

 Poetry and songs: Fair dealing does not apply.
 Permission must be sought from the publisher for all extracts, and this will usually be granted on payment of a fee.

-It is not necessary to request permission from IVP unless these usages are exceeded.
+It is not necessary to request permission from SPCK unless these usages are exceeded.
 However, please note that if an extract is included in a commercially published project or as a piece that stands alone without comment on its content or direct relevance to surrounding material (e.g. as an extract in an anthology of prayers, meditations or poetry), permission must be sought to include the extract no matter what its length and a fee may apply.

 All permission requests that do not fall under the church newsletter exception in section 2 or fair dealing criteria in section 3 must be referred to PLSclear

 Up to five hundred (500) verses from <The New Testament for Everyone/The Old Testament for Everyone/The Bible for Everyone> may be quoted or reprinted without the express written permission of the publisher, provided that the verses quoted do not amount to 25 per cent or more of a Bible book or 25 per cent or more of the total work in which they are reproduced.

 For permission to use an amount of text that exceeds these limits, apply to Publishers’ Licensing Services online through PLSClear: https://plsclear.com.

 When the text from The New Testament for Everyone/The Old Testament for Everyone/The Bible for Everyone is quoted, the following notice of copyright must appear on the copyright page or acknowledgements page of the work as follows: